 His was an even less appealing character than his brother's.
 Those who expected a return to the just rule of Canute were to be sadly disappointed.
 His first act on arriving in his new kingdom, was to have his half-brother Harold's body disinterred, beheaded and slung into a marsh, causing outrage amongst churchmen.
 Hardicanute could be brutal and savagely vengeful.

-He was said to have hated his paternal half-brother, Harold, for the murder of his other, maternal half-brother, Alfred (his mother Emma's son by Ethelred the Redeless) at which he had felt great sorrow.
+He was said to have hated his paternal half-brother, Harold, for the murder of his other, maternal half-brother, Alfred the Atheling (his mother Emma's son by Ethelred the Redeless) at which he had felt great sorrow.
 Determined to thoroughly avenge this deed, Hardicanute had Earl Godwine put on trial, Godwine managed to extricate himself , was acquitted and managed to retain his extensive estates.
 Extremely wealthy, he bought the friendship of the new King with expensive gift of a magnificently adorned ship.
 Already suffering from bouts of illness before he became to England, which may have been tuberculosis, in 1041, influenced by Emma, he invited his half-brother Edward the Confessor back from exile in Normandy, treated with much kindness and appointed him his heir.
 Harthacnut was unmarried and had no known children.

 Hardicanute proceeded to make himself thoroughly unpopular by exacting high taxes.
 The citizens of Worcester rose against the crushing level of taxation, and in savage retribution, he burned their city to the ground.
 He further sullied his reputation by resorting to having the northern Jarl Edwulf murdered.
 The Anglo-Saxon Chronicle stated that he never did anything worthy of a King throughout his entire reign.